JohnPot/ApiAggregationService/README.md

 ## Overview

-This project is an API aggregation service that fetches data from multiple external API providers simultaneously, aggregates the results using a formula, and exposes them through a REST API.
+This project is an API aggregation service that fetches data from multiple external API providers simultaneously, aggregates the results by taking the average, and exposes them through a REST API.

 The service includes: